-- 14.8.1 The following assumptions have been applied throughout this assessment process, but are not considered to significantly affect the robustness of the assessment: - a conceptual design for the Proposed Development and drainage strategy has been completed and whilst detailed design will be undertaken prior to construction of the Proposed Development, it is unlikely that detailed design will change the outcome of the assessment; and - similarly, as no details of construction techniques are available, it is assumed that standard best practice construction techniques would be used. - 14.8.2 Further information of the connections associated with the existing ponds and drainage network will be sought at the detailed drainage strategy design phase.
+- 14.8.1 The following assumptions have been applied throughout this assessment process, but are not considered to significantly affect the robustness of the assessment: - a conceptual design for the Proposed Development and Outline Drainage Strategy has been completed and whilst detailed design will be undertaken prior to construction of the Proposed Development, it is unlikely that detailed design will change the outcome of the assessment; and - similarly, as no details of construction techniques are available, it is assumed that best practice construction techniques would be used. - 14.8.2 Further information of the connections associated with the drainage network will be sought at the detailed drainage strategy design phase.